 A Shopping List for the First Week in Your New Kitchen

 A new kitchen is wildly exciting.
-It's a blank canvas, a brand-new space to make all your own — a fresh start, and a new beginning.
-A pantry is just waiting to get stocked with all your favorite foods and mealtime essentials.
-But that first grocery trip can also prove totally overwhelming, especially if you're moving into your own place for the first time or making a long-distance move, and stocking your fridge and pantry totally from scratch.
+It's a blank canvas, a brand-new space to make all your own, a fresh start ... that's in desperate need of groceries.
+You need so many groceries that the first trip to the store can feel totally overwhelming — especially if you're moving into your own place for the first time or making a long-distance move, and stocking your fridge and pantry totally from scratch.

 We're here to help, with a grocery list to get you set up and fully stocked for life in your new kitchen, whether it's your first apartment in college or a new flat in a new town.